krasimir/react-in-patterns/book/chapter-11/README.md

 ## CSS modules

 [CSS modules](https://github.com/css-modules/css-modules/blob/master/docs/get-started.md) is building on top of what we said so far.
-If we don't like the JavaScript syntax then we may use CSS modules and we will be able to do write plain CSS.
-Usually this library kicks in while we build our bundle.
+If we don't like the JavaScript syntax then we may use CSS modules and we will be able to write plain CSS.
+Usually this library plays its role at bundling time.
 It is possible to hook it as part of the transpilation step but normally is distributed as a build system plugin.

 Here is a quick example to get an idea how it works: